Non-universality for first passage percolation on the exponential of log-correlated Gaussian fields: Introduction

 \begin{defn}[Strong universality] For each $\gamma >0$, there exists $\beta = \beta(\gamma)$ such that the following holds for any sequence of log-correlated Gaussian fields (and in particular, $\beta$ does not depend on $\alpha_0$ or $\alpha^{(\delta)}$ in (A.0) and (A.1)).
 For any fixed $\epsilon>0$, with probability tending to 1 as $N\to \infty$,

 for a sequence of numbers $\e_N \to 0$ (as $N\to \infty$).

 \end{defn}

 In this paper, we construct a family of log-correlated Gaussian fields.
-The main result Theorem~\ref{maintheorem} is that for $0< \gamma <1/2$, we can make $\beta(\gamma)$ arbitrarily close to 1 if we tune a certain parameter in our construction.
-Previously, precise formulae on exponents for highly related random metrics associated with GFF were predicted \cite{Watabiki93, ANRBW98, AB14}, which suggested that $\beta(\gamma) < 1$ for the case of GFF.
-In addition, in a recent work \cite{DG15} it was proved that $\beta(\gamma)<1$ for small fixed $\gamma>0$ when the underlying field is a two-dimensional branching random walk (which, approximately, is a log-correlated Gaussian field).
-Altogether, this suggests that the strong universality does \emph{not} hold.
+The main result (Theorem~\ref{maintheorem}) is that for $0< \gamma <1/2$, we can make $\beta(\gamma)$ arbitrarily close to 1 if we tune a certain parameter in our construction.
+Previously, precise formulae on exponents for highly related random metrics associated with the GFF were predicted \cite{Watabiki93, ANRBW98, AB14}, which suggested that $\beta(\gamma) < 1$ for the case of the GFF.
+In addition, in a recent work \cite{DG15} it was proved that $\beta(\gamma)<1$ for small and fixed $\gamma>0$ when the underlying field is a two-dimensional branching random walk (which, approximately, is a log-correlated Gaussian field); furthermore, during the submission of the present article, it was established in \cite{DG16} that $\beta(\gamma)<1$ for the case of the GFF with small and fixed $\gamma$.
+Altogether, this implies that the strong universality does \emph{not} hold.